FLOW + SUSTAIN-6 + SELECT (triple-stacked evidence) · Updated June 5

 John Samaras, founder and editor of GLP Chart

 John Samaras, founder and editor.
-Full-time on US GLP-1 telehealth research since 2026.
-Editorial-only role (not a clinician).
-Writes from public registration-trial publications, FDA labeling, and PBM clinical-policy documents.
+He's worked on US GLP-1 telehealth research full time since 2026.
+This is an editorial role, not a clinical one, and he writes from public registration-trial publications, FDA labeling, and PBM clinical-policy documents.
 Read more about the editorial process →

 Medical reviewer position currently open and being recruited.
 See the role →